SysBioengLab/Top-TFA/README.md

 ### `looplessFxns/` — Flux-sampling library

-A self-contained Monte-Carlo sampling library (based on loopless flux sampling, Saa et al.) used by both case studies to draw random points from the feasible thermodynamic solution space.
+A self-contained Monte-Carlo sampling library (based on loopless flux sampling, https://github.com/SysBioengLab/looplessFluxSampler) used by both case studies to draw random points from the feasible thermodynamic solution space.
 Key entry points are `looplessFluxSampler.m` / `newLooplessFluxSampler.m`, with the samplers `ADSB.m` (Adaptive Directions Sampling on a Box), `ll_ACHRB.m` and `HitAndRun.m`, plus problem builders (`buildLooplessProblem.m`, `buildLinearProblem.m`), convergence diagnostics (`psrf.m`) and utilities (`bringToBoundary.m`, `sampleSet.m`, `fast_snp.m`).

 ### `ecoli/` — Case study 1 (E. coli core)

-Self-contained pipeline built around the *E. coli* core model.
+Relevant code used to illustrate the capabilities on the *E. coli* core model.

 - `main_e_coli_core.m` — **main entry point**.
 Runs the three phases end to end:
   (1) model curation (adding thermodynamic data and reducing the model into the working